utksrivastva/chess/README.md

-# chess
+# Chess

-A LLM-powered game of chess, playable on terminal window running Node.js.
+A LLM-powered game of chess, playable on terminal window running Node.js